-The project is part of the second phase of the airport expansion.
-It involves construction of Terminal 4 building and a multi-storey car parking facility that can accommodate 1,500 cars.
+The project is part of the second phase of the airport expansion and involves construction of Unit 4 building and a multi-storey car parking facility that can accommodate 1,500 cars.